gdelrioifc/EmbeddedAMP/README.md

 3. CAMPred sends requests to the CAMP web server to predict which k-mer classified by SVMAMP are validated as AMP.

 We also provide the AMP/non-AMP dataset used to train SVMAMP and the proteomes that were used to validate the efficiency of these codes.

+  The proteomes of organisms with a longevity reported at the <a href="https://genomics.senescence.info/species/index.html">AnAge database</a> are also included in the <i>datasets</i> directory.

 In each code directory you will find the instructions to compile as well as the code dependencies and versions required.